 Textile Process Operator

-Textile process operators carry out a variety of tasks in the production of materials such as yarn, cloth and carpet.
+Textile process operators carry out a variety of tasks in the production of materials such as fabric, canvas, yarn and carpet.

 Textile process operators usually earn

-Pay for textile process operators depends on their skills, experience and level of responsibility.
+Pay for textile process operators varies depending on experience.

-Experienced textile process workers can earn up to $24 an hour.
+Experienced textile process operators can earn up to $24 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information